 Most people experience more than one health concern at a time.
-Very rarely do people feel great and then suddenly encounter an isolated issue like low back pain or diseases like Alzheimer’s and cancer.
+Very rarely do people feel great and then suddenly encounter an isolated issue like low back pain or diseases like Alzheimer’s.
 Generally, they have an underlying condition in the body that precedes and, indeed, causes or contributes to the “sudden” health concern that arises.

 In many cases, it is the same condition within the body that allows pain, illness and disease to take hold, making us feel unwell.
 For many of the most pressing health concerns, that underlying condition is chronic low-grade inflammation.

 When You Need To Worry

 Inflammation is a natural response your body has to stress.
 For example, if you eat something too spicy, you may have experienced inflamed intestines.
 The inflammation helps protect the digestive tract.
 As another example, when you sprain your ankle, it swells to create a cushion and protect the joint from further damage.
 Such acute inflammation arises quickly and generally dissipates after a normal period of time.
 However, inflammation that is chronic and low-grade or not externally apparent is cause for concern.
 That kind of inflammation may show as a skin redness or rash, but it may also present as chronic pain or fever.